blro-ep/ITCNE23-SEM-I/aws-iac/README.md

 **Gateway and  Endpoint**

-This endpoint's provides a secure, reliable connection to Amazon S3, EC2Messages, SSMMessages and SSMVPCManager without requiring an internet gateway, NAT gateway, or virtual private gateway.
+> This endpoint's provides a secure, reliable connection to Amazon S3, EC2Messages, SSMMessages and SSMVPCManager without requiring an internet gateway, NAT gateway, or virtual private gateway.

-- SSM Manager allowes you to manage your EC2 instances instances through a hybrid environment by using **Systems Manager** without the need for SSH or RDP connections.
+- SSM Manager allows you to manage your EC2 instances instances through a hybrid environment by using **Systems Manager** without the need for SSH or RDP connections.
 - Place your product instances in private subnets, and route private subnet traffic through **NAT gateways** that are configured in public subnets
 - Integrate AWS Flow Logs with Amazon CloudWatch Logs to monitor the network traffic in your VPC.